Slave-spin approach to the Anderson-Josephson quantum dot: Mean-field theory

 The non-trivial solution of the self-consistent equations in the absence of a superconducting gap and at $U\gg\Gamma$ is

 and there is always a trivial solution $m_x=0.$ This energy scale plays the role of an effective Kondo temperature for the model.
-We note that the exponential scaling is captured well as compared to the exact Bethe ansatz result~\cite{meden_andersonjosephson_2019}, although the prefactor is overestimated.
+We note that the exponential scaling at large $U/\Gamma$ is captured well as compared to the exact Bethe ansatz result~\cite{meden_anderson_2019}, although the exponential factor $-\pi U/16\Gamma$ is two times smaller than the Bethe ansatz one.
+As a consequence, mean-field overestimates the value of the Kondo temperature.

 In presence of a small superconducting gap $\Delta\ll \Gamma,$ the renormalized hybridization remains finite, up to a critical value of interaction $U_c,$ above which it vanishes via a continuous quantum phase transition from the Kondo screened phase to an unscreened local moment phase, as we show in Fig.~\ref{fig:phase diagram}.
 This transition is also a transition from a singlet phase (due to the Kondo effect) to a magnetic doublet state represented by the free impurity decoupled from the bath continuum.
-The critical value of the interaction $U_c(\Delta)$ is roughly obtained by imposing $\overline{\Gamma}\sim \Delta$.
-In Fig.~\ref{fig:phase diagram} we plot a phase diagram of the model within mean-field theory by plotting $\overline{\Gamma}/\Gamma=m_x^2$ as a function of $\Delta/\Gamma$ and $U/\Gamma$.
+At the critical value of the interaction $U_c(\Delta)$ the parameter $m_x^2$ becomes zero.
+In the limit $m_x\to 0,$ we linearize the hybridization energy $h$ in Eq.~(\ref{hanalytical}).
+By solving the self-consistent Eq.~(\ref{magnetization}) we find the singlet-doublet transition boundary